MicrosoftDocs/linux/docs/packages.md

 - To install the Microsoft product package you're after using this Linux repository (packages.microsoft.com): `sudo dnf install <package-name>`

 See [packages.microsoft.com](https://packages.microsoft.com/) find the list of supported Linux distributions and versions.

+## Recommendations for client package resources supported by a static interface

+Recommendations for using the resources on packages.microsoft.com include:

+- The metadata for each package should be considered the source of truth for a given package path if and when a change occurs.
+- When possible, use the config files located under `/config` and use standard Linux package managers.
+- If you need to programmatically "find" a given package, without using a package manager, be sure to parse the metadata, *not* the html.
+- Avoid depending on individual metadata files (such as `primary.sqlite.gz` or `Packages.bz2`), as these are subject to change.

+### Static vs subject to change

+When a Linux packaging client is referred to as “static”, it means that the client is designed to work with a fixed set of libraries.
+A static client will not dynamically link to any libraries outside of its own set and will instead use only the libraries that are included in the client itself.
+"Static" resources are typically more safe to depend on, but can still be subject to change.

+Static resources on packages.microsoft.com include:

+- The path to each repo's metadata, such as the `repomd.xml` or Release/Packages for Debian files.
+These metadata files are used by the client to determine which packages are available for installation and what their dependencies are.
+- The paths to config files located under `/config`.
+- The paths to the key files located under `/keys`.

+Resources that are subject to change include:

+- Paths to individual packages.
+- The HTML/directory browsing interface is enabled only for interactive web browsing and is not a stable or supported API.
+This includes the underlying structure of the HTML, as well as, the timestamp and filesize presented.
+- Package repositories often contain multiple copies of the same data in different formats.
+There's no guarantee that each format will be supported.
+For example,  Debian repositories *may* include `Packages`, `Packages.bz2`, `Packages.gz`, etc. Rpm repositories *may* include `primary.xml.gz` or `primary.sqlite.bz2`, etc. Package managers will generally prefer one of these formats, but accept an array of format options.
+- Clamav signatures located under `/clamav` will no longer be supported, with deprecation scheduled in 2023.

 ## How to file an issue, request a feature, or report a security vulnerability